Best 6 NANDA Nursing Diagnosis for Hyperglycemia That Actually Work

 What are the key patient education and self-management strategies for hyperglycemia?

-Patients learn about checking their blood sugar, taking insulin, eating right, exercising, and knowing when their sugar is too low or high.
+Patients learn about checking their blood sugar, taking insulin, eating right, exercising, and knowing when their sugar is too low or too high.
 They learn to manage their condition by making lifestyle changes and following their treatment plan.

 How can hyperglycemia-related complications be prevented and managed?